-The Space Technology Hall of Fame comprises many extraordinary innovations - all derived from or significantly improved by space research or exploration.
-Learn about our inductees - the technologies and the innovators - here.
+The Space Technology Hall of Fame® comprises many extraordinary innovations - all derived from or significantly improved by space research or exploration.
+Learn about the inducted technologies and the innovators here.
 You can scroll through all the years or find something specific using the handy search bar above.

 Based on technology developed to protect astronauts against extreme temperature fluctuations in space, Outlast Smart Fabric Technology fibers, fabrics and foams contain micro encapsulated phase change materials called Thermocules that absorb, store and release heat.

 This patented technology is used in a range of consumer products such as active wear to provide a more comfortably stable temperature.

 This Space Technology Hall of Fame technology inductee is also a Certified Space Technology (www.outlast.com).